cegj/geratext/readme.md

 #### config.json

-The config.json file has the following structure:
+The config.json file is where you configure the forms for each text template.
+It has the following structure:

 ```
 {